Ash97-on-GH/TuteDudeAsh/README.md

 1. Takes user input and writes it to a file named output.txt.
 2. Appends additional data to the same file.
 3. Reads and displays the final content of the file.

+Assignment 5 task 1:
+1. Creates a dictionary where student names are keys and their marks are values.
+2. Asks the user to input a student's name.
+3. Retrieves and displays the corresponding marks.
+4. If the student’s name is not found, display an appropriate message.

+Assignment 5 task 2:
+1. Creates a list of numbers from 1 to 10.
+2. Extracts the first five elements from the list.
+3. Reverses these extracted elements.
+4. Prints both the extracted list and the reversed list